-Perhaps the best-known smartphone assembler, Foxconn, shut down its factories in China for several weeks in February 2020.
+Perhaps the best-known smartphone assembler, Hon Hai Technology Group (Foxconn), shut down its factories in China for several weeks in February 2020.

 Perhaps the best-known smartphone assembler, Foxconn, shut down its factories in China for several weeks in February 2020.
-Foxconn now claims it has started up production once again in its Chinese facilities, although it’s unknown how long it will take to get those factories up to their full capacity.
+Hon Hai Technology Group (Foxconn) now claims it has started up production once again in its Chinese facilities, although it’s unknown how long it will take to get those factories up to their full capacity.
 Reports of temporary factory shutdowns in China by Samsung and LG Display have also emerged.

 Sangeetika Srivastava, a senior research analyst with IDC’s Worldwide Mobile Device Trackers, stated that “component shortages, factory shutdowns, quarantine mandates, logistics, and travel restrictions will create hindrances for smartphone vendors to produce handsets and roll out new devices.”